SDTC-CPMed/scDrugPrio/README.md

 ### Data processing

+### Creation of 3D network visualization for interaction between plasma cell DEGs and drug candidates

+In order to better understand the interactions between DEGs and drug candidates, selected based on zc < -1.64 and dc < 1, we created a 3D [visualisation](https://scpred.shinyapps.io/3D_network/) for the most central cell type (plasma cells) in the antigen induced arthritis mouse data.
+Interactions between DEGs (blue) are representing protein-protein interactions (PPI) described in the literature-curated PPI network by do Valle et al.[^3].
+DEGs node size is based on fold change.
+Drug candidates are connected to their respective gene drug targets by edges.
+Potential drug candidates are shown in red.
+Established drugs for human rheumatoid arthritis are represented in yellow.
+The higher the absolute value of a drugs Y-axis value the higher the drug rank.
+Drug candidates that counteracted at least one DEGs fold change received positive Y-axis values while drug candidates that did not counteract the fold change of any targeted DEG received negative Y-axis values.
+By clicking on one of the nodes, the neighbouring nodes are highlighted.
+The visualization was created in R version 4.1.1.
+The following R packages were used: igraph (1.2.6), plotly (4.10.0), shiny (1.6.0) and shinyjs (2.0.0).

+### Replication

-Deep Count Autoencoder (DCA) denoising was applied to each data set through calling the python application from the terminal.
+Deep Count Autoencoder (DCA)[^4] denoising was applied to each data set through calling the python application from the terminal.
 Necessary output files for DCA denoised data can be found in [data-raw](data-raw/).

 Analysis of data sets can be replicated based on files provided in [data-raw](data-raw/) using the provided functions:
 ```